 She was serious and Ray soon acquiesced.
 They followed us back to the drilling rig, Anne and Kathy spending much of the day catching up on gossip.
 Ray slept while I observed the pulling of the drill-stem test.

 Irv was a petroleum engineer and one of the owners of the oil company drilling the well.
 He woke us early the next morning with a knock on the RV’s door.
-Anne started a pot of coffee and we all soon had jolts of caffeine coursing through our systems.
+Anne started a pot of coffee and we soon had jolts of caffeine coursing through our systems.
 I needed it.
 After draining the coffee pot, we headed to Pond Creek for breakfast, Irv’s eyes gleaming when our server brought our usual: chicken-fried steak and eggs with cream gravy.

 Between bites, Irv said, “The rig is shutting down and circulating for the Fourth of July.
 You may as well take a break because they won’t start drilling again until six A.M. on the Fifth.”